You have questions, we have answers

 The Faraday Porteur is a unisex design, meaning it works just as well for men and women, and we have standard sizes to fit riders from 5’2″ and up.
-A step through frame is another great bicycle design, and we plan to add a step through model to the Faraday lineup in the future – however, the Faraday Porteur does not currently come in a step through version.
+We also have the Faraday Cortland, a step-through model, that you can see in our shop.

 What is the weight limit?